The term dyslexia describes a severe reading difficulty.

 One school of thought is that dyslexia is a condition that cannot be cured but endured, and on the other extreme, some say diagnoses of dyslexia are a complete waste of time.
 Because the brain is plastic, Edublox’s point of view is that dyslexia is not a DISability, but an INability.

-For many years people thought that the brain could not change, let alone improve.
+For many decades, people thought the brain could not change or improve.
 People were told that when there was something wrong with a person’s brain, it could not be fixed.
 Scientists firmly believed that each person was born with a certain number of brain cells, and if any of them were injured, there was no way to reverse the damage.
 Problems like dyslexia, which are linked to the brain, were therefore regarded as beyond cure.

 Today we know better.